-- Alternative or Plus loan applications should be completed no later than February 5 to ensure that they will be processed on time
+Alternative or Plus loan applications should be completed no later than February 5 to ensure they will be processed on time

-- Summer applications should be available February 15.
-Summer aid is first-come, first-served, so students should be prepared to complete and return the forms the same day.
+Summer applications should be available February 15.
+Summer aid is first-come, first-served, so be prepared to complete and return the forms the same day.

-- Alternative or Plus loan applications should be completed no later than four weeks before the trip leaves to ensure that they will be processed on time.
+Alternative or Plus loan applications should be completed no later than four weeks before the trip leaves to ensure they will be processed on time.

-- Ideally the FAFSA should be done by February 15 for trips leaving in September the following fall semester.
-This gives the student the greatest chance to receive priority financial aid.
+Ideally the FAFSA should be done by February 15 for trips leaving in September the following fall semester.
+This gives you the greatest chance to receive priority financial aid.

-- Financial Aid does not have special grant funds for study abroad programs.
-Students can apply for study abroad scholarships.
+Financial aid does not have special grant funds for study abroad programs.
+You can apply for study abroad scholarships.

-- The Office of Financial Aid cannot award funds to cover apartment rent and car payments while a student is on a trip.
+The Office of Financial Aid cannot award funds to cover apartment rent and car payments while you are on a trip.